-Firooza is Associate Professor of Geography and joined USM in 2004.
+Firooza is Professor of Geography and joined USM in 2004.
 Prior to joining USM, Firooza lived in the Midwest and received her M.A. and Ph.D. degrees at the University of Toledo and Ohio State University respectively.
 She is originally from India and research and family take her back there frequently.
 She is currently the Director of the Muskie School of Public Service.

 Ohio State University, Geography, Ph.D.